Caring for the caregiver

 NAC is a nonprofit group of national organizations.
 It focuses on advancing family caregiving through research, innovation, and advocacy.
 NAC conducts research, does policy analysis, and works to increase public awareness of family caregiving issues.

-RCI's goal is to support caregivers—both family and professional—through efforts of advocacy, education, research, and service.
+RCI's goal is to support caregivers—both family and professional—through advocacy, education, research, and service.